Canon RF 35mm F1.4 L VCM Lens Review

 Back to Top

 The 35mm and f/1.4 combination is usually handholdable without resorting to ultra-high ISO settings, and the Canon RF 35mm F1.4 L VCM Lens does not feature optical image stabilization.
-Omitting the optical stabilization system reduces the size, weight, complexity, and cost.
+Omitting the optical stabilization system reduces the lens's size, weight, complexity, and cost.
 However, image stabilization is a very useful feature, especially when narrow apertures are needed.

 With no IS switch on the lens, the camera menu must be used to enable or disable IBIS or check the current settings.
 This extra step is a slight impediment to working quickly, going from tripod mounted to handholding, for example.